Second Preface

 by Nick Wilcox

 I first met Rudd Crawford and Michael Henle over five years ago, in 2017, for a winter term project at Oberlin College.
 Rudd was our "client" and Michael, a professor emeritus from the Math department, sponsored the project for academic credit.
-The task was to create a new home for the Stella's Stunners website, which held Rudd's collection of math problems that was previously hosted on the Ohio Resource Center's website until sometime in 2016.
+The task was to create a website for Rudd's collection of non-routine math problems known as Stella's Stunners.

 I worked with a group of students in the Mathematics and Computer Science departments to go through Rudd's corpus of data and create a website to host them.
 Additionally, users of the website would be able to create their own problem sets in the form of downloadable PDFs.